Program and Schedule

 We want to understand why you think this program is right for you.
 What will the MSF program enable you to do?

-For more information on the per credit & total cost of each program visit the Student Accounts Office.
+For more information on the per credit and total cost of each program visit the Student Accounts Office.

-International applicants will need to complete the “Visa Request and Financial Certificate Required for International Applicants” form: they must show a total of $61,200 in Year 1 and $61,200 in Year 2 in the Source of Funds chart.
+International applicants will need to complete the “Visa Request and Financial Certificate Required for International Applicants” form.
+They must show a total of $61,200 in Year One and $61,200 in Year Two in the Source of Funds chart.